top of page

 Fawn Douglas is the Secretary of IndigenousAF and A. B. Wilkinson is the Treasurer of the organization.
 For more information, please visit the IAF Inc. website.

-Michael I. Collins is the President of IndigenousAF (IAF Inc.) and is the current chair of the Southern Nevada Board of Health Advisory Board.
-Originally from Kansas City, Kansas, he has roots with the Muscogee (Creek) and is a conscientious veteran who served 7 years in the United States Army.
-Collins holds a Bachelor of Science in Nursing from the University of Nevada, Las Vegas (UNLV) and is a registered nurse in the state of Nevada.
-He has practiced nursing for over four decades and has been an asset to many communities in Las Vegas.
+Michael I. Collins is the President of IndigenousAF (IAF Inc.), is a registered nurse in the state of Nevada, and has roots with the Muscogee (Creek).
+Originally from Kansas City, Kansas, Michael is a conscientious veteran who served 7 years in the U.S. Army and has been an asset to many communities in Las Vegas.
+Collins holds a Bachelor of Science in Nursing from the University of Nevada, Las Vegas (UNLV) and has practiced nursing for over four decades.
 As a nurse in the 1980s and 1990s, Collins fought on the frontlines of the HIV epidemic and courageously served many in the LGBTQ+ community during the height of the AIDs crisis.
-Although Collins retired from nursing in 2020, he still volunteers his time and expertise, most recently with COVID vaccination efforts.
-He is an advocate for strengthening the health care system and has pushed for many social justice issues over the years.
-Michael is also a respected elder and mentor to many within the Las Vegas African American and Native American communities.
+Although Collins retired from nursing in 2020, he still volunteers his time and expertise, most recently with the Alliance of Nurses for Healthy Environments, with whom he was honored with the Charlotte Brody Award in 2024.
+He is an advocate for strengthening the health care systemand has pushed for many social justice issues over the years.
+Michael is also a respected elder and mentor to many within the African American and Native American communities of Las Vegas.

 bottom of page